 - Pyrenees Hiking: Of course, you can’t visit the Spanish Pyrenees without doing some hiking in the Pyrenees mountains, and the best way to do this is with a guide.

 - Lakes of Pyrenees: Explore the beautiful and breathtaking lakes in Panticosa Spa, which is a glacier hole in the middle of Spanish Pyrenees.

 That’s right.
 I told you that this was going to be a unique post.

-A lot of people come to the Spanish Pyrenees for the hiking, skiing, and architecture, but whispers in the angler community have been growing as more and more people discover the incredible fly fishing opportunities in Spain.
+A lot of people come to the Spanish Pyrenees for hiking, skiing, and architecture, but whispers in the angler community have been growing as more and more people discover the incredible fly fishing opportunities in Spain.

 If you’re into fly fishing, bring along your best fly fishing gear, or rent it at one of the many fly fishing shops in the main Catalan city centers, and be prepared for some exhilarating angling.

-The fly fishing scene in Spain may not be as developed as more famous destinations like Ireland or the US, but this is all beginning to change.
+The fly fishing scene in Spain may not be as developed as in more famous destinations like Ireland or the US, but this is all beginning to change.

 The Iberian Peninsula is home to a true fly fishing fossil, the Zebra Trout, as well as the more common browns and rainbows.

 Spain is also one of the more affordable countries to travel and that goes for fly fishing as well, with many guided tours costing a fraction of what they would in places like the UK or the US.